Efficient Low-Rank Semidefinite Programming with Robust Loss Functions: Conclusion

 \section{Conclusion}

-In this paper, we propose a robust formulation of semi-definite programing (SDP) by replacing commonly used squared loss with $\ell_1$ loss in standard SDP applications.
-As the resulting optimization problem is neither convex nor smooth, where existing SDP algorithms cannot be applied, we propose a new algorithm based on majorization-minimization.
-The algorithm is not efficient, but also guaranteed converging to some critical points.
-Finally, we demonstrate the efficiency and robustness over state-of-the-arts SDP solvers using three applications as kernel learning, matrix variance unfolding and sparse PCA.
-As a future work, we plan to automatically select the choice of loss function by automated machine learning \cite{yao2018taking}.
+In this paper, we propose a robust and factorized formulation of SDP by replacing the commonly used square loss with more robust losses ($\ell_1$-loss and non-convex losses).
+As the resulting optimization problem is neither convex nor smooth, existing SDP solvers cannot be applied.
+We propose a new solver based on majorization-minimization.
+By allowing inexactness in the underlying ADMM subproblem, the algorithm is much more efficient while still guaranteed to converge to a critical point.
+Experiments are performed on five applications: matrix completion, kernel learning, matrix variance unfolding, sparse PCA, and symmetric non-negative matrix factorization.
+Empirical results demonstrate the efficiency and robustness over state-of-the-arts SDP solvers.